Stochastic model of T Cell repolarization during target elimination (II): Results

 \subsection{Repositioning time scales}

-Before we present the results of computer simulations of the model defined in \ref{computational_model} the previous section we give an estimate for the time scale of the MTOC repositioning process based on the antagonistic interplay of friction and pulling forces acting on the MT cytoskeleton.
+Before we present the results of computer simulations of the model defined in \ref{computational_model} the previous section, we give an estimate for the time scale of the MTOC repositioning process based on the antagonistic interplay of friction and pulling forces acting on the MT cytoskeleton and compare it with the repositioning times from experiments.